balogunb/Mini-Shell/README.md

 4. Added functionality to see jobs state
 5. Added functionality to suspend foreground process
 6. Added functionality to restart suspended process/process group using bg
+7. Added functionality to reap all children  shell